Fire and rescue services

 More information:

-The security situation in Chad remains volatile with a heightened risk of violent conflict and civil unrest in all parts of the country.
-Chadian officials could tighten movement restrictions if the security situation deteriorates further.
-Remain vigilant, activate your security arrangements and consider leaving by commercial means if it's safe to do so.
+If, despite our advice, you travel to Chad, you should remain vigilant.
+The security situation in Chad remains volatile, with an ongoing risk of violent conflict and civil unrest in all parts of the country.
+Movement restrictions could be implemented at short notice.
+If the security situation deteriorates rapidly, activate your security arrangements and consider leaving by commercial means if it's safe to do so.

 There are many displaced people throughout Chad.